 Another good place to look are coaching platforms with a network of coaches (the coaches mentioned in this article can all be found on Team Run Run).

 Make sure that you take the time to reach out via phone or email to get a feel for their communication style and if that works for you.
-You might want to think of it as a job interview or a roommate interview, trying to find the best coach for you.
+Think of it as a job interview or a roommate interview.

-And remember it’s okay to realize that someone isn’t going to be a good fit.
+And remember: it’s okay to realize that someone isn’t going to be a good fit.
 You’re saving yourself and that coach time if you recognize this sooner rather than later.
-And you’re also saving yourself some money from hiring someone that you really don’t think is a good fit.
+And you’re saving yourself some money by hiring the right coach first.

 Getting the Most from Your Coach